-Innovation of products and creativity of marketing plans is a famous lever in researches in the last decade (Baker, 2014).
-Firms which implement innovation in their products and organization can improve firm performance of share market, profitability and success of new ventures (Im, Workman, 2014).

-The relation between CLV and Innovation in academic still enigmatic in term of maximizing the profitability of the firm.
-This will be one of the contributions of this study to shed light about the attitude of these two models.
-Innovation of products seek to maximize the trusted customer (Saunila, Sanna, 2014), I assume that maintain customers based on new innovation products and success will afford less ROI and more profitable for long term.
+Abundant research over the past decade has considered product innovation and creativity of marketing plans as a lever for increased profit (Baker, 2014).
+Firms that implement innovation in their products and organization can improve their performance in terms of market share, profitability, and new-venture success (Im, Workman, 2014).
+However, the relation between CLV and innovation is still not fully understood in terms of how it affects firms’ profit maximization.
+Thus, a central contribution of this study is to shed light on the impact of this relation.
+Because product innovation can help to enhance customer trust in the firm (Saunila, Sanna, 2014), we can assume that retaining customers based on new innovations will reduce the rate of investment and increase profits in the long-term.

-Instant researchers investigate the CLV emphasizing acrobat relation with customer satisfaction level, customer offer score, retention, customer equity and return of investment (Kumar, 2006).
-These consequences still bounded on sensitivity to innovations impact.
+Extant studies have also investigated CLV in terms of relations between customer satisfaction, customer offer score, customer retention, customer equity, and return on investment (ROI) (Kumar, 2006).
+However, these factors are all impacted by innovation.

-Other important concern, which needs to be shed on, is the Model in relative to market Mix (price, promotion, place and product) for example does marketing online approach better optimization CLV, does the pricing strategy always seek for better CLV?, Marketing mix modelling insure a better ROI in specific terms (Cain, Kitchen , 2010) – does CLV Model improving via market mix will insure a maximization of profitability?
+Another important aspect to be considered in formulating the model is the marketing mix (price, promotion, place, and product).
+For example, do online marketing approaches better optimize CLV compared to traditional approaches?
+Does following a pricing strategy always lead to enhanced CLV?
+Marketing mix modeling can enhance the ROI in specific circumstances (Cain, Kitchen , 2010).
+Consequently, does improving the CLV model by incorporating the market mix maximize profitability?

-Forecasting methods are widely used in production, marketing and supply chain, forecast model suppose to be chosen as optimal to cost reduction or other firm performance (Armstrong, 1987).
-In Marketing criteria there is so relative relation between CLV and forecast especially in the OEM products and innovation success product, This relation is still not wide expanded in term of Antecedents and consequences of CLV, In other words firm can use forecast to manage better CLV process, in other criteria firm which use a high CLV Model process can gain a superior forecast and contribute for a new product success.
-Micro investigation of forecast as consequence is a new academic criteria will be highly contributed.
+Forecasting methods are widely used in production, marketing, and the supply chain in order to reduce costs or enhance firm performance (Armstrong, 1987).
+From a marketing perspective, there is an association between CLV and forecasts, especially with regard to OEM products and innovative products, since firms can use forecasts to better manage CLV processes, while CLV models can provide superior forecasts and contribute to new product success.
+However, this relation has not been widely explored in term of its antecedents and consequences for CLV.
+Thus, this article’s in-depth investigation of forecasting represents a further contribution to the field.

-The final concern is the COVID threat which in my view its opportunity in these days to study it as a global threat impact on marketing strategy, firm mindset of marketing strategy will be changed and marketing agility required to lead strategy (Hongwei, 2020) thus I believe that this threat effect negatively the customer satisfaction, customer ethics, customer equity and makes a huge uncertain for firm strategy decision about the CLV, for example does firm maintain customer which his equity become law as result of credit issues?
+A final aspect to consider pertains to COVID-19.
+This global threat has deeply affected firms’ attitudes and marketing strategies, and also requires significant marketing agility in order to adjust firm strategies (Hongwei, 2020).
+Thus, COVID-19 has the potential to negatively impact customer satisfaction, customer ethics, and customer equity, and leads to great uncertainty regarding firm strategy decisions with respect to CLV.
+For example, should firms retain customers whose equity has declined due to credit issues?

-Research Study Questions
+Research Questions

-Does product Innovation impact positively on CLV and move on high profitability?
+Does product innovation positively impact CLV and result in high profitability?

-Does Market program Innovation impact positively on CLV and move on high profitability?
+Does market strategy innovation positively impact CLV and result in high profitability?

-CLV Characterization:
+CLV characterization:

-Does CLV Model had different attitude on firm’s model of B2B and B2C?

-Does CLV Model had different attitude on firm’s model of B2B and B2C?
+Does the CLV model vary depending on whether the firm is B2B or B2C?

-Does CLV Model had different attitude on Variance of consumer high technological and service products?
+Does the CLV model vary depending on whether the firm offers high-technology or service products?

-Does CLV Model had different attitude on customers with different cultures?
+Does the CLV model vary depending on customer culture?

-Does CLV merging with innovation effect positively the profitability of the firm.
+Does CLV combined with the innovation effect positively impact firm profitability?

-Does CLV merging with forecast effect positively the profitability of the firm.
+Does CLV combined with forecasting positively impact firm profitability?

-Does CLV impact negatively for COVID?
+Is CLV negatively impacted by COVID-19?

 Optimal Policy

 In this research we will use dynamic optimal mathematical theories to examine the relation between CLV and other parameters.
-The Minimum and maximum of real function to optimize the case by formulization (Sethi, Thompson, 2006).
+The minimum and maximum of a real function are used to optimize the case via formulization (Sethi, Thompson, 2006).

-Drawing Model
+Proposed Model